 The quote above was for shipping from one business to another, loading dock to loading dock.
 No, that’s not a typo.
 In this case, going directly to the carrier could cost you more than $1,000.00.

 How is it possible that a 3PL like FreightCenter can save you 65% shipping your freight?
 The answer is two-fold:

 Many businesses reward frequent customers.
 For freight carriers, 3PLs are very frequent customers.
-Not only do we ship hundreds of times a day, but we also make it easy for the carriers by making sure the orders are correct and all possible issues are dealt with on our end before we book.
+We ship hundreds of times a day and make it easy for the carriers by ensuring the orders are correct, and all possible issues are dealt with on our end before we book.

 Before you book a shipment directly through a carrier, take a few minutes and get an instant online quote from FreightCenter.
-You’ll save yourself a lot of time, aggravation, and money when shipping freight.
+When shipping freight, you’ll save yourself a lot of time, aggravation, and money.

 Alarm #2 – Poor Accessibility for the Carrier on One End of the Haul (or Both)